ManticoreGamesInc/platform-documentation/src/core_api.md

 Abilities can be activated by association with an Action Binding.
 Their internal state machine flows through the phases: Ready, Cast, Execute, Recovery and Cooldown.
 An Ability begins in the Ready state and transitions to Cast when its Binding (e.g. Left mouse click) is activated by the owning player.
 It then automatically flows from Cast to Execute, then Recovery and finally Cooldown.
 At each of these state transitions it fires a corresponding event.

+Only one ability can be active at a time.
+By default, activating an ability will interrupt the currently active ability.
+The canBePrevented and preventsOtherAbilities properties can be used to customize interruption rules for competing abilities.

+If an ability is interrupted during the Cast phase, it will immediately reset to the Ready state.
+If an ability is interrupted during the Execute or Recovery phase, the ability will immediately transition to the Cooldown phase.

 | Event | Return Type | Description | Tags |
 | ----- | ----------- | ----------- | ---- |
 | `readyEvent` | Event&lt;Ability&gt; | Fired when the Ability becomes ready.
 In this phase it is possible to activate it again. | Read-Only |